Skip to content

 The Exchange:

-1. Verifies requester.signature against fintech.example.com’s published key
+1. Verifies the request’s RFC 9421 HTTP Message Signature against fintech.example.com’s published key

 4. Returns subscription-tier pricing (zero marginal cost) for matching resources